Because the safekeeping of your securities requires total trust between parties.

-The opening of a securities account requires the celebration of a financial intermediation contract, which, legally, mut be in written form.
-The financial intermediation contract must contain, among other elements, a description of the services to be provided (as well as an identification of the financial instruments that are the object of the services to be provided), an indication of the rights and duties of the parties and an indication of how to raise complaints.
+The opening of a securities account requires the celebration of a financial intermediation contract, which, legally, must be in written form.
+The financial intermediation contract must contain, among other elements, a description of the services to be provided (as well as an identification of the financial instruments that are the object), an indication of the rights and duties of the parties and of how to raise complaints.

-Note: This information can be found on the CMVM (Portuguese Securities Market Commission) website, where additional information on this financial service can be found.
+Note: This information can be found on the CMVM (Portuguese Securities Market Commission) website, with financial additional information.

 How does asset-custodianship work?